Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 Important: The registered agent's address is public record.
 Anyone can search the Nevada Secretary of State's database and see the agent's name and street address.
 If you serve as your own agent, your home address is exposed.
 This is the single biggest reason LLC owners choose a commercial agent — privacy.

 The Nevada registered agent market ranges from national budget providers to local firms with in-person service.
-Here's how the four most common options compare for 2026:
+The prices below are market estimates, not state-set fees — Nevada does not regulate what a commercial agent charges, and rates change.
+Confirm current pricing directly with each provider.
+Here's how the four most common options compared in 2026:

 |---|---|---|---|